calvin-cs262-FA23-teamD/Project/README.md

 # Beatle, For When the Beats Aren't Beating Nicely

 Status: Archived (2023) \
 This project was built in 2023.
-Due to updates in React Native and the expiration of the Azure SQL backend, the project files may no longer compile locally.
+Due to updates in React Native/Expo and the expiration of the Azure SQL backend, the project files no longer build locally.

 The metronome is a common and widely used app, but for the majority of music where there is more than just one rhythmic meter, it is inadequate!
 All other metronome apps require the user to manually stop and reset the metronome every time the beat changes.
 Ironically, these very rhythmic transitions are where it is often very important to keep track of the rhythm and pace of a song.